wp-plugins/category-coloumn/readme.txt

 === Category Column ===
-Contributors: tepelstreel
+Contributor: tepelstreel
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TQ9M9VJMAWA3Q
-Tags: column, sidebar, widget, category
-Requires at least: 2.7
+Tags: column, sidebar, widget, category, newspaper Requires at least: 2.7
-Tested up to: 3.0.4
+Tested up to: 3.1
-Stable tag: 2.9
+Stable tag: 2.9.1

 The Category Column does simply, what the name says; it will show excerpts of the latest posts in your sidebar.